marmelab/react-admin/useListController.md

 - `filters`: an object containing the new filter values
 - `displayedFilters`: an object containing the new displayed filters
-- `debounced`: set to false to disable the debounce (true by default)
+- `debounced`: set to true to debounce the call to setFilters (false by default)

 You can use it to update the list filters: